J0kk3/MAR-Projectmanagement-Social/ui/README.md

 # UI

-This is the frontend and it uses React.js with TypeScript
+This is the frontend and it uses React.js with TypeScript and MobX for global state management.